coreboot/coreboot/Documentation/getting_started/gerrit_guidelines.md

 * Let non-trivial patches sit in a review state for at least 24 hours before submission.
 Remember that there are coreboot developers in timezones all over the world, and everyone should have a chance to contribute.
-Trivial patches would be things like whitespace changes or spelling fixes.
-In general, small changes that don’t impact the final binary output.
+Trivial patches would be things like whitespace changes or spelling fixes, in general those that don’t impact the final binary output.
 The 24-hour period would start at submission, and would be restarted at any update which significantly changes any part of the patch.
-Patches can be 'Fast-tracked' and submitted in under this 24 hour with the agreement of at least 3 +2 votes.
+Patches can be 'Fast-tracked' and submitted in under 24 hours with the agreement of at least 3 +2 votes.

 * Do not +2 patches that you authored or own, even for something as trivial